Stanisław Lem’s cult sci-fi novel arrives at the Lyric Hammersmith in a new stage adaptation by David Greig, with direction by Matthew Lutton.

 ‘Solaris’ is a must-see for fans of sci-fi, or theatre goers attracted by the idea of a haunting trip into inner and outer space.

 Solaris is booking until 2 November 2019 at Lyric Hammersmith Theatre, London.

 Solaris tickets are now available.

-Read a round-up of reviews below.
+Read a round-up of reviews for Solaris at the Lyric Hammersmith, below.

 "I’d hope (Stanisław) Lem could acknowledge the boldness and, ultimately, the beauty of (David) Greig’s take on his seminal space novel"

 “spectacularly nimble stage management from Kiri Baildon-Smith”

 “It’s defined by Paul Jackson’s exemplary lighting design, which conveys the disorientating otherness of the intertwining light of Solaris’s two suns, one red, one blue”

 “Occasionally I felt like Greig had lost his nerve a bit, failed to trust the book and made alterations that bring his ‘Solaris’ more in line with a Western sci-fi convention that Lem was never connected to.”

 "There's a touch of Blake's 7 to the Lyric's Solaris - and it's all the better for it"